Department of Health

 Specific findings of the Marsden report were as follows:

-In light of these findings, the report recommended that the department and cemetery trusts focus on maintaining and improving pre-existing crematoria for the next 20–30 years, rather than considering establishing new facilities.
+In light of these findings, the Marsden report recommended that cemetery trusts focus on maintaining and improving existing crematoria, rather than considering establishing new facilities.

-• the need to ensure the cost-effective use of public funds in relation to cemeteries, which will generally include ensuring the efficient use of existing infrastructure such as crematoria
+- the need to ensure the cost-effective use of public funds in relation to cemeteries, which will generally include ensuring the efficient use of existing crematoria and associated infrastructure

 Applications for approval to establish a crematorium should provide a convincing business case to support the proposal that clearly demonstrates: